 Sources of positive contribution in 2014 were rather diverse.
 Biotechnology, pharmaceutical, generic drug and medical device stocks all proved to be significant contributors to performance in the year.
 Most notable was biotechnology, regardless of capitalisation, with over 750 bps of added performance.
-Allocation and stock picking added at least 250 bps each from pharmaceutical, generic drug, and medical device sectors.
+Allocation and stock picking added at least 250

+15 Worldwide Healthcare Trust PLC Annual Report for the year ended 31 March 2014 bps each from pharmaceutical, generic drug, and medical device sectors.
 Geographically speaking, investments in North American-based stocks contributed the vast majority of performance at over 2000 bps.